GabrielCalin/PlotKing/README.md

 ### 1. Create: From Idea to Structure
 The creation process is broken down into logical steps to maintain coherence:
--   **Plot Expansion**: Turn a one-sentence idea into a rich, multi-paragraph synopsis.
+-   **Plot Expansion**: Turn a short idea into a rich, multi-paragraph synopsis.
--   **Chapter Outline**: The system generates a roadmap of chapters based on the expanded plot.
+-   **Chapter Outline**: The system generates an outline of chapters based on the expanded plot.
 -   **Full Generation**: Each chapter is written individually, with the AI referencing the plot and previous chapters to maintain context.
 -   **Automatic Validation**: After generating a chapter, a separate AI agent reads it to ensure it matches the outline.
 If it fails, it auto-regenerates until it passes.